MENU

 For example, if all three participants live the swinger lifestyle, the experience could then be called swinging.

-Other times, it could be that a couple live “the lifestyle”, and find a third participant who doesn’t consider themselves a swinger but are interested in having a threesome or trying a threesome for the first time.
+Other times, it could be that a couple live “the lifestyle”, and find a third participant who doesn’t consider themselves a swinger but are interested in having or trying a threesome for the first time.
 This could then be considered a threesome for the singleton.

 The truth is, it’s a grey area that’s mostly based on your personal experience.
 The difference could be what you identify as and/or how all participants engage with one another.